colbyfayock/colbyfayock.com/src/_posts/reliable-and-maintainable-google-analytics-in-webpack.md

 </script>
 ```

-/Note: make sure to update the IDs to your match your property’s values.
-Your Analytics snippet may also vary depending on your setup./
+_Note: make sure to update the IDs to your match your property’s values.
+Your Analytics snippet may also vary depending on your setup._

 You should now be able to compile Webpack again and see your page start to ping Google Analytics! 🙆